QDesign Music Codec

 but the encoder quality is terrible.

-I'm also offering here an analysis document created by Benjamin Larsson,
+I am also hosting here an analysis document created by Benjamin Larsson,

-describing the first steps in the reverse engineering of the codec.
+describing the first steps in reverse engineering the codec.

 Apple has steered away from proprietary codecs like Sorenson Video and

 QDesign, and focused on standards (MPEG4).
-That probably explains why QDesign
+The QDesign codec lost relevance,

 Interface: Graphical (QuickTime component)